emberjs/guides/source/components/defining-a-component.md

 ### Dynamically rendering a component

 The `{{component}}` helper can be used to defer the selection of a component to run time.
-The `{{my-component}}` syntax would always render the same component, whereas using the `{{component}}` helper allows swapping the component rendered on the fly.
-This is useful in cases where, for example, you want to interact with different external libraries depending on the data.
-Using the `{{component}}` helper would allow you to keep those different logic well-separated.
+The `{{my-component}}` syntax always renders the same component, while using the `{{component}}` helper allows choosing a component to render on the fly.
+This is useful in cases where you want to interact with different external libraries depending on the data.
+Using the `{{component}}` helper would allow you to keep different logic well-separated.

 The first parameter of the helper is the name of a component to render, as a string.
-So if you have `{{component 'blog-post'}}`, that is just the same as just `{{blog-post}}`.
+So `{{component 'blog-post'}}` is just the same as using `{{blog-post}}`.

 The real value of `{{component}}` comes from being able to dynamically pick the component being rendered.
-Below is an example of using the helper as a means to dispatch to different components for displaying different kinds of posts:
+Below is an example of using the helper as a means of choosing different components for displaying different kinds of posts:

 ```app/templates/components/foo-component.hbs